Spine Surgery

 - Surgery group also had: longer ambulatory duration, longer survival, reduced need for opioids and corticosteroids

-- Exclusion: radiosensitive tumors (lymphoma, myeloma, leukemia, germ cell), multiple areas of cord compression
+- Exclusion: radiosensitive tumors (lymphoma, myeloma, leukemia, germ cell), multiple areas of cord compression; excluded patients who had been completely paraplegic for >48 hours prior to enrollment (these patients were not expected to recover function)

 - Conclusion: surgery + RT is standard of care for single-level MESCC from radioresistant tumors in surgical candidates